-AN EXAMPLE QUEST
+7. AN EXAMPLE QUEST

-The capabilities of this system can be seen by viewing a sample quest generated by our generator and playable in-game in Everguest.
-The overall structure of the nodes in the quest is shown in Figure 10, where the quest starts at the Root node, and the player is required to complete subquests represented by other graph nodes either as prerequisites or postrequisites.
-Triggers are not shown in this graph, but may be inferred.
-For example, if a node requires the player to acquire some item, the corresponding trigger would watch for this item to enter the player's inventory.
-In this example quest, all nodes represent follow-on quests to be completed as part of, or after the preceding node.
+The capabilities of this system can be seen by viewing a sample quest generated by our generator and playable in-game in Everquest.
+The overall structure of the quest is shown in Figure 10, where the quest starts at the Root node, and the player is required to complete subquests represented by other graph nodes either as prerequisites or postrequisites.
+In this example, all nodes represent follow-on quests to be completed as part of, or after the preceding node.
 The quest starts with the character Blacksmith Jones asking the player to gather materials and make a piece of armor.
 This requires the player to obtain metal panels and a venom sac from a poisonous snake.
 These ingredients are determined randomly, and the recipe is only usable by the player performing the quest.
 The player is directed to see Councilmember Ithakis for the metal panels, and the Councilmember offers to give the player the panels in return for a favor.
 The Councilmember wants the players to locate a lucerne leaf (another ingredient which could be used to make armor), and suggests that the player ask Farmer Jones for help.
 The farmer is happy to give the player a leaf, which is then turned over to the Councilmember.
-The players are then asked to deliver a message to a character named Nech Ilya, saying that Councilmember Ithakis has the lucerne he needs.
+The players are then asked to deliver a message to a character named Nech Ilva, saving that Councilmember Ithakis has the lucerne he needs.
 After this is completed, the player receives the metal plates.